jjvanzon/Circular-Language-Spec/constructs-drafts/access-control-loose-ideas.md

 Sometimes an executable object does not need to be open about what it reads or writes.
 It should be able to apply privacy to data, owned by the site, or the user.
 This to protect the design of the data model.
 You shouldn't have to expose your data model.

-However, when it is the user or site's OWN data, you have to be completely open about what a command will read or change.
+However, when it is the user or site's OWN data, you have to be completely open about what a command might read or change.

 Then the data model stores data, that is the user's OWN data, the data model should be completely open, as far as reporting command IO to the user.